Facebook pixel How to Become an Instructional Designer - GSEP Blog | Pepperdine GSEP Skip to main content

 Direct Path to Becoming an Instructional Designer

 If you already know you want to work in instructional design, you can go straight into a master's program after you finish your bachelor's degree.
-An MS in Learning Design and Technology will dive deeply into instructional design principles and practical skills that you'll need in order to land an instructional design job in either the corporate world or in education.
+An MS Education with a concentration in Leadership in Learning Design and Technology will dive deeply into instructional design principles and practical skills that you'll need in order to land an instructional design job in either the corporate world or in education.

 Transitioning From Teaching